-T

-What section of the Economic Development
+What Economic Development

-Plan was addressed by Lead-based Paint Strategy
+section of Lead-based Paint Strategy

-Consultation?
-Non-Housing Community Development
+the Plan Non-Housing Community Development

+was

+addressed

+by

+Consultati on?

-Briefly describe how the Agency/Group/Organiz ation was consulted.
-What are the anticipated outcomes of the consultation or areas for improved The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG program.
-Consultations throughout the year included training events, administrative meetings, phone conferences, and frequent communication with project teams, which include units of local government.
-This cooperative relationship is ongoing and collaborative, resulting in constant feedback for effective program design and administration.
+Briefly The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG

-coordination?

-8 Agency/Group/Organiz ation Region VIII Planning and Development Council
+describe program.
+Consultations throughout the year included training events, administrative meetings, phone conferences, and

+how the frequent communication with project teams, which include units of local government.
+This cooperative relationship is ongoin

+Agency/G and collaborative, resulting in constant feedback for effective program design and administration.

+roup/Org

+anization

+was

+consulted

+.
+What

+are the

+anticipate

+d

+outcomes

+of the

+consultati

+on or

+areas for

+improved

+coordinati

+on?

+Agency/G roup/Org anization Belomar Regional Council

-Agency/Group/Organiz Services - Narrowing the Digital Divide
+Agency/G Services - Narrowing the Digital Divide

-ation Type Other government - County
+roup/Org Other government - County

-Other government - Local
+anization Other government - Local

-Regional organization
+Туре Regional organization

 Planning organization

 Business and Civic Leaders

-What section of the Economic Development
+What Economic Development

-Plan was addressed by Lead-based Paint Strategy
+section of Lead-based Paint Strategy

-Consultation?
-Non-Housing Community Development
+the Plan Non-Housing Community Development

+was

+addressed

+by

+Consultati

+on?